Pinx0/dear-child/README.md

 ## 🎁 The Gift of Memories

 This project is designed to create something truly special - a comprehensive collection of a child's life from the perspective of those who love them.
-Every photo, video, and audio message becomes part of a story that will be treasured for a lifetime.
+Every photo, video, audio message, video note, and voice message becomes part of a story that will be treasured for a lifetime.

-When the child turns 18, they'll discover not just memories, but the love, care, and attention that went into preserving every precious moment of their journey.
+When the child turns 18, they'll discover not just memories, but the love, care, and attention that went into preserving every precious moment of their journey - from photos and videos to voice messages and video notes capturing their growth and milestones.